How Sen. Orrin Hatch Shaped America's Health Care In Controversial Ways

 That legislative clamp on regulation has led to ongoing questions about whether dietary supplements actually work and concerns about how they interact with other medications patients may be taking.

-DSHEA was cosponsored by Democrat Tom Harkin, then a Senator from Iowa.
+DSHEA was cosponsored by Democrat Tom Harkin, then a senator from Iowa.

 While that kind of bipartisanship defined much of Hatch's career, it has been less evident in recent years.
 He was strongly opposed to the Affordable Care Act, and in 2018 called supporters of the heath law among the "stupidest, dumb-ass people" he had ever met.
 (Hatch later characterized the remark as "a poorly worded joke.")